 Burying power lines isn’t the only way to respond to storm related power outages — and in many cases it’s not even the most effective strategy.

-AT DTE Energy, we’re working to building a smarter, stronger energy grid that will reduce power outages.
-Every year we’re making significant investments in our infrastructure — constructing new substations, upgrading poles and wires, installing new technologies, and continuing our enhanced tree trimming program — to bring you safer, more reliable energy and peace of mind.
+AT DTE Energy, we’re working to build a smarter, stronger energy grid that will reduce power outages and provide energy for the future.
+Every year we’re making significant investments in our infrastructure — constructing new substations, upgrading poles and wires, installing new technologies, and trimming overgrown trees along power lines— to bring you safer, more reliable energy and peace of mind.